3lvis/JSON/README.md

 [![License](https://img.shields.io/cocoapods/l/JSON.svg?style=flat)](http://cocoadocs.org/docsets/JSON)
 [![Platform](https://img.shields.io/cocoapods/p/JSON.svg?style=flat)](http://cocoadocs.org/docsets/JSON)

 This library helps you dealing with `NSJSONSerialization`.
-It has simple methods to get a JSON object from a file and converting NSData into a JSON object.
+It has simple methods to convert NSData into a JSON object and to get a JSON object from a file.

 ## JSON Object from NSData